Cybersecurity & Cloud Glossary

 Threat Intelligence

-Threat IntelligenceA trustworthiness score assigned to IP addresses based on observed behavior, used to identify malicious traffic.
+Threat IntelligenceA trustworthiness score (0-100) assigned to IP addresses based on observed malicious behavior, spam activity, and threat intelligence data.

 Read definition →Malware